 Overall, Asana is great for rendering a structure and organization to project flow in collaborative team environments.
 Today, you will find several competitors to Asana that do the same thing, but only a few are this sophisticated.

-Top Features of Asana
+Top Asana Features

 - Task Boards – Task boards are designed to organize tasks into comprehensible Kanban-styled cards that can be stacked in vertical columns.
 Each board offers several contextual task details.